caduveloso/csf/posts/istu.md

 ---
-title: 'Branding and illustration for t-shirt collection'
+title: "Logo and Illustrations for a Trendy T-Shirt Shop"
 metaTitle: 'Selection of branding work'
 metaDesc: 'Selection of branding work'
 socialImage: images/istu.png